 LIFE OF DOZER

-Receiving the usual daily reports from Dozer’s boarder, all is well and there are (apparently) no signs of separation anxiety.
+Currently in Fiji and receiving the usual daily reports from Dozer’s boarder – all is well and there are (apparently) no signs of separation anxiety.
 Hmph!!